marsal-silveira/Infuse/README.md

 # Infuse

-`Infuse` is a lightweigth and simple `Dependency Injection` framework.
+`Infuse` is a ligthweigth and simple `Dependency Injection` framework.
 It's actually an implementation of the `Service Locator` pattern, based on a simple concept of registering and consuming dependencies/services to avoid a strong coupling between the components.